Your Guide to Moving to San Diego

 For the culture-seeker

 Whether it’s fine art, history, or live performances, San Diego has it all.
-Culture fanatics can choose from a variety of museums and galleries — there are 17 in Balboa Park alone!
+Culture fanatics can visit 52 different museums and galleries — there are 17 in Balboa Park alone!
 Families can enjoy the four museums in Balboa Park geared especially for children.
 San Diego also boasts a thriving live music and theater scene; fun fact — it has produced and sent more shows to Broadway than any other city in the country.
+The city also has more than 50 music venues to enjoy live shows.

 For the foodie